By nature, I’m a creature of habit. Even though you may not admit it, you’d be surprised to know that most human beings are, actually.

 We don’t admit it, because it’s easier to believe that coasting through life without a plan has a hint of daredevilry about it, am I right?

 With the new year just around the corner, I figured that it may be helpful if I put together a simple morning schedule for you to follow.

 The tips are simple, actionable and you’d be surprised at how convenient it is to find a rhythm with your blogging when you begin to follow these ideas regularly.

-In today’s post, I am going to share a morning routine for bloggers that is easy to put in place.
+In today’s post, I am going to share a daily morning routine for bloggers that is easy to put in place.